Arts

 Ms. Callan is the art teacher at Dorsey.
 She is very excited to teach the students art and see their creativity.

-Ms. Callan does Competition Art Club for students in the mornings.
+Ms. Callan runs the Competition Art Club for students in the mornings.
 Students create art pieces that compete in contests such as the TEAM contest and the PTA Reflections.

 She has a Bachelor’s Degree in Art and History from Abilene Christian University in Abilene, Texas.
 Ms. Callan’s favorite types of art are mosaics and sculptures.
 In her free time, she enjoys needlepoint and baking.